MultiPoolMiner/MultiPoolMiner/README.md

         "BTC": "$Wallet"
     }

-To limit mining to well defined coins add a line like "DisabledCoin": ["DisabledCoinName", "AnotherDisabledCoinName", "YetAnotherDisabledCoinName", "..."]
+To limit mining to well defined coins add a line like "ExcludeCoin": ["ExcludeCoinName", "AnotherExcludeCoinName", "YetAnotherExcludeCoinName", "..."]

 E.g. if you do not want to mine the coins 'Pizza' and 'Vivo' on Zpool change the pool config to:

     "ZpoolCoins": {
         "Worker": "$WorkerName",
         "BTC": "$Wallet",
-        "DisabledCoin": ["Pizza", "Vivo"]
+        "ExcludeCoin": ["Pizza", "Vivo"]
     }

-To allow mining all coins remove the line "DisabledCoin": [...]
+To allow mining all coins remove the line "ExcludeCoin": [...]

 #### To mine only selected coins on a pool